Pavreally/AsyncDataAssetManager/README.md

 ## Features
 - Fast and simple management of asynchronous Data Asset loading without the need to use C++ code.
 - The ADAM subsystem supports parallel asynchronous loading of Data Assets from multiple sources, controlling random duplicate load and unload requests in real-time.
+- Additional duplicate checking ensures that there are no additional references to resources in memory and that they are retained by the standard system.
 - Supports bulk asynchronous loading of unique Data Assets.
 - This subsystem enables recursive data loading.
 If you load a single DataAsset that includes multiple nested Data Assets, all of them will be loaded and filtered to avoid duplicates in memory.
 - Group your uploaded DataAssets using tags so that they can be unloaded at the right moment <i>(for example, this can be useful if you are uploading DataAssets in parts and want to unload them without affecting other necessary data still stored in memory)</i>.